syl20bnr/fish_prompt-syl20bnr/README.md

 ### end

 The color of the end of the prompt depends on the `$status` value of the last executed command.
-It is `green` or `red` depending on success or failure of the last command.
+It is `green` or `red` depending on the success or failure of the last command.

-Since I often use [ranger][ranger] and use its `shift+s` key binding to bring a new shell session, there is discreet indicator when the parent process of the current shell is a `ranger` process.
-In this case the end of the prompt is written twice.
+Since I often use [ranger][ranger] and its `shift+s` key binding to bring a new child shell session, there is a discreet indicator when the parent process of the current shell is a `ranger` process: the end of the prompt is written twice (ie: `>>` instead of just `>`).
-With this indicator I can quickly see if I can `ctrl+d` to end the the current shell process and go back to the `ranger` process.
+With this indicator I quickly see if I can `ctrl+d` to end the current shell process and go back to the parent `ranger` process.

 ### where